PrestaShop/prestashop-specs/back-office/wishlist.md

 ## Feature 2: Storing favourites - Create and manage your favourites lists
 ### US 5: Create a list
-##### As a logged-in user, I can create a favourites list in the Favourites area in My Account by clicking on "Create Favourites List"
+##### As a logged-in user, I can create a favorites list in the "Wishlists" area in My Account by clicking on "Create Favorites List"

 Functional rules:
 Who can benefit from this feature?